aws-samples/generative-ai-financial-services-samples/intelligent-mutual-fund-prospectus-document-processing/README.md

 ### Cognito Authentication

-Please create a User Pool with a unique name and store the "pool_id", "app_client_id", and "app_client_secret" in Secrets Manager.
+Please create a User Pool with a unique name and store the "userPoolId", "appClientId", and "appClientSecret" in Secrets Manager.
 Then save the Secrets ID as an env variable called "SECRET_NAME" before running `run.sh`.

 Then you can set env. var as: